 Official websitehttps://ssc.gov.in/

-The SSC CHSL 2025 exam has two different phases that candidates need to clear to get selected for various posts in Government Offices.
-SSC CHSL Tier I is an Objective Multiple Choice Question paper and Tier II will include the following three sections, having two modules each.
+The SSC CHSL 2026 exam has two different phases that candidates must clear to get selected for various posts in Government Offices.
+Tier I is an objective multiple-choice paper, while Tier II is a more comprehensive stage with three sections of two modules each, plus a skill/typing test.

 TierTypeMode